captbaritone/grats/README.md

 }
 ```

-After running `npx grats`, you'll find a `schema.ts` module that exports an executable schema, and a `schema.graphql` file contins your GraphQL schema definition:
+After running `npx grats`, you'll find a `schema.ts` module that exports an executable schema, and a `schema.graphql` file contains your GraphQL schema definition:

 ```graphql
 type User {